prof3ssorSt3v3/mad9034/docs/deliverables/README.md

 # MAD9034 Deliverables

 Every week there will be work for you to complete inside or outside of class.
 Some exercises will be larger than others.
-There will be a mini project (10%), major project (40%), midterm (10%), UXD portfolio slide package (30%) and final presentation (10%).
+There will be a warm-up project (10%), a major project (40%), a midterm (10%), a UXD portfolio slide package (30%) and a final presentation (10%).

 ## Warm-up Project